 - are you vulnerable as a result of your health, age or for other reasons?

-If we believe you may be eligible, homeless and in priority need, we have a duty to provide temporary accommodation while we carry out our enquiries.
+If we have reason to believe you may be eligible, homeless and in priority need, we have a duty to provide temporary accommodation while we assess your housing needs and carry out our enquiries.